 Environmental Lab Technician Certification and Certificate Programs

-Environmental lab technicians help scientists analyze environmental materials and ensure that they meet government regulations.
+Environmental lab technicians help scientists analyze environmental materials and ensure they meet government regulations.
 Certificate programs in environmental technology offer basic knowledge in this field through courses in science and lab procedures.
-Environmental lab technicians do not need to be certified.
-Read on for more information, including career options for graduates.

 - Environmental laboratory procedures